adityalimkar07/ocr-gsoc/README.md

   1. `[DocumentName]_base.txt` (Raw OCR)
   2. `[DocumentName]_post.txt` (Corrected Post-Processed OCR)
   3. `[DocumentName]_gt.txt` (Ground truth OCR)
 * Finally, it produces a `final_summary.txt` in the `results/` directory containing absolute CER and WER accuracies across all documents combined.
+Additionally, it is important to note that Character Error Rate (CER) and Word Error Rate (WER) may not be the most appropriate evaluation metrics in this context.
+Although manual verification indicates that the extracted documents are highly accurate, minor alignment differences can disproportionately inflate CER and WER scores.
+Therefore, it would be beneficial to explore more suitable metrics that better reflect the true quality of the extracted content.